WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Audio.PiezoSpeaker.md

 | NuGet package | ![NuGet](https://img.shields.io/nuget/v/Meadow.Foundation.svg?label=NuGet) |
 | | |

-The PiezoSpeaker class represents a simple piezo speaker that can be used to generate tones across a range of frequencies.
+The **PiezoSpeaker** class represents a piezoelectric speaker that can be used to generate tones across a range of frequencies.
 They typically perform well between 1-5kHz but may go as high as 100kHz.
 PiezoSpeaker Implements IToneGenerator.

-The positive pin of the piezo speaker connects to a PWM capable pin on the Meadow and the negative pin connects to common/ground.
+The positive pin of the piezo speaker connects to a pulse width modulation (PWM) capable pin on the Meadow and the negative pin connects to common/ground.
 A resistor can be placed in-line to reduce volume.

 ![](../../API_Assets/Meadow.Foundation.Audio.PiezoSpeaker/img_PiezoSpeaker.jpg)